How to Install a Typewriter Ribbon

 - Before removing the old ribbon from the ribbon vibrator (the part where the ribbon is threaded through the area where the type-bar strikes paper.) note very carefully how it is threaded through the ribbon vibrator.
 Unfortunately, there are way too many ribbon vibrator designs to inform you about and take pictures of, but it is rare that you will come across a vibrator that is all that challenging.

 - With the cover(s) in the up position, remove the old ribbon spools from the spool holders on the typewriter.
-If it is needed, there may be a break holding the spool to the holder.
-Just disengage this break from the spool, and lift the spools (one at a time unless you're really skilled) straight up and out.
+There may be a metal piece holding the spool to the holder.
+Just disengage this piece from the spool, and lift the spools straight up and out.

 - After taking note of how the ribbon is threaded in the ribbon vibrator, you can now un-thread it from the vibrator.
 Doing this may also help in the noting of how the ribbon was threaded in the vibrator to begin with.